This month we’re focussing on informal proposals—those submitted after conversations with a prospect, but outside a formal RFP process.

 Worth the work

 If this plan seems like a lot of work, consider your options.
-You can submit boilerplate proposals likely to lead to RFPs or invest in a fully customized proposal for each opportunity.
+You can submit boilerplate proposals likely to lead to no response or an RFP, or spend time developing a fully customized proposal for each opportunity.